-Classroom experience, characteristics and outcome: multidimensional educational goals and the views of students and teachers (Ceco)
+Classroom experience, characteristics and outcome: multidimensional educational goals and the views of students and teachers (PISA-Ceco)

-The aim of the project is to describe the extent to which multidimensional educational goals for teachers play a role in instruction planning, and what effects they have on competence-oriented teaching in mathematics and science.
+The aim of the project is to describe the extent to which multidimensional educational goals for teachers play a role in instruction planning, and what effects they have on standard-oriented teaching in mathematics and science.
 The project intends to oppose the teacher‘s intention and the students perception of teaching.
-In addition, Ceco enables a comparison of distal teaching perceptions, which were collected in PISA, and proximal teaching perceptions, which were collected in the classroom, in connection with motivational and effective educational goals.
+In addition, PISA-Ceco enables a comparison of distal teaching perceptions, which were collected in PISA-2022, and proximal teaching perceptions, which were collected in the classroom, in connection with motivational and effective educational goals.

-Ceco supplements the international design of the PISA survey with specific components on the input, process and outcome levels (see Figure 1).
-Coupled with PISA 2022, two ninth-grade classes per school as well as their mathematics and science teachers will be examined (sample size: approximately 7,300 students in 410 classes).
-A prototypical mathematics and science lesson during the period of the PISA survey will be attended, and the teachers' and students' perceptions of teaching and motivational learning goals will be assessed.
-In addition, the tasks of these lessons as well as tests of the current school year will be analysed in order to examine to what extent the instruction feature competence orientation has been implemented in teaching practice.
-Finally, the role of professional competence in the implementation of competence-oriented teaching is examined.
+PISA-Ceco supplements the international design of the PISA-2022 survey with specific components on the input, process and outcome levels (see Figure 1).
+Coupled with PISA-2022, two ninth-grade classes per school as well as their mathematics and science teachers will be examined (sample size: approximately 7,300 students in 410 classes).
+A prototypical mathematics and science lesson after the PISA-2022 survey will be attended, and the teachers' and students' perceptions of teaching and motivational learning goals will be assessed.
+In addition, the tasks of these lessons as well as tests of the current school year will be analysed in order to examine to what extent the classroom characteristic standard-orientation has been implemented in teaching practice.
+Finally, the role of professional competence in the implementation of standard-oriented teaching is examined.